 Dowlat Abad garden

-Dowlat Abad Garden was built around 1750 by the order of the ruler of Yazd during the Afsharieh Dynasty.
-He built this Persian Garden to be used as the residence of Shahrokh Mirza and Karim Khan Zand.
-This garden with an area of about 70,000 m2 includes many buildings, ponds and water fountains.
-In the space between them are gardens with pomegranate and grape trees and ornamental flowers.
+This garden with an area of about 70,000 m2 includes multiple buildings, ponds and water fountains.
+In the space between them are gardens with pomegranate and winetrees and ornamental flowers.
 In addition to the garden itself registered in the UNESCO Heritage list, there is also a wind tower which is known as the tallest wind tower (Badgir) in the world.
-This tower with a height of 33.8 meters is the world’s tallest known mud brick wind tower, built in late Afshar Period (18th C) by Mohammad Taghi Khan Bafaqi (known as Khan the Great).
-Mohammad Taghi Khan was one of the prominent figures in the towns of Dowlat Abad and Mehriz which were located around Yazd.
-He also founded the Dowlat Abad 5-canaled Qanat (flowing from Mehriz ancient Qanat).
+This tower with a height of 33.8 meters is the world’s tallest known mud brick wind tower, built in late 18th C.

 Back in time, there were many beautiful dense trees to protect the garden from the wind and keep the moisture of the garden inside it.